These questions are based on queries that members have sent to our ethics advisor and a summary of the responses.

 Product complaints and special reporting situations

-Certain therapeutic areas may generate high volumes of non-clinically relevant events of lack of efficacy (e.g. oncology/ neuroscience) and the MRA should agree with the sponsor company on the most appropriate procedures for the collection of these.
+Certain therapeutic areas may generate high volumes of non-clinically relevant events of lack of efficacy (e.g. oncology/ neuroscience) and the MRA should agree with the commissioning company on the most appropriate procedures for the collection of these.

 In addition the company researcher should discuss with the MRA the appropriate level of SRS collection for such therapy areas as it will vary from company to company depending on how the PV department view this.